 Why Do My Knees Sound Like Rice Krispies?
-Diagnoses + When To See A Doctor
+Causes + Treatments

 Have you ever been moving about your day, perhaps bending or squatting down, and found yourself asking, “Why do my knees sound like Rice Krispies?“

-Much like the tagline (and mascots) of the popular Rice Krispies breakfast cereal—snap, crackle, and pop—describe the popping or crunchy sound that happens when you add milk to your bowl of Rice Krispies cereal, some people have knees that exhibit a popping, crunching, or snapping sound or sensation.
+Much like the mascots of the popular Rice Krispies breakfast cereal snap, crackle, and pop, some individuals have knees that produce similar popping, crunching, or snapping sensations.

-In this article, we will discuss the underlying causes of crunchy knees, creaky knees, or knee cracks when bending, squatting, walking, or moving, whether knee crunching is concerning, and ultimately answer your question, why do my knees sound like Rice Krispies?
+In this article, we will discuss the underlying causes of crunchy knees, creaky knees, or knee cracks when bending, squatting, walking, or moving, whether knee crunching is concerning, and how to prevent your knees from cracking.

 A person holding their knee.